nglm/pycvi/README.md

 The project is licensed under the MIT license.

-[^1]:  F. Petitjean, A. Ketterlin, and P. Gan ̧carski, “A global averaging method for dynamic time warping, with applications to clustering,” *Pattern Recognition*, vol. 44, pp. 678–693, Mar.
+[^1]:  F. Petitjean, A. Ketterlin, and P. Gan carski, “A global averaging method for dynamic time warping, with applications to clustering,” *Pattern Recognition*, vol. 44, pp. 678–693, Mar.
 2011.